johannschopplich/pdfjs-serverless/README.md

 # pdfjs-serverless

-A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless environments, like Deno Deploy and Cloudflare Workers with zero dependencies.
+A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for edge environments, like Cloudflare Workers.
+It is especially useful for serverless AI applications, where you want to parse PDF documents and extract text content.

+This package comes with zero dependencies.
 The whole export is about 1.4 MB (minified).

 ## PDF.js Compatibility

 > [!NOTE]
-> This package is currently using PDF.js v4.10.38.
+> `pdfjs-serverless` is currently built from PDF.js v5.2.133.

 ## Installation